georgakd/csdbg-automake/README.md

 automake for libcsdbg (for library and application)

 # installation
-To install libcsdbg:
+To install libcsdbg in a standard linux system just:

-./configure

 make

 sudo make install

 ldconfig

-To see available configuration options:
-./configure --help

 # development
 Requirements: libtool and autotools